codecentric/habitcentric/infrastructure/istio/README.md

 To activate the HTTPS endpoint for the ingress gateway, apply `habitcentric/habitcentric-gateway-secure.yaml` to your cluster.
 This replaces the existing HTTP gateway with an HTTPS gateway.

+### Authentication of end users

+To activate the authentication of end users using the JWT of Keycloak, apply `habitcentric/habitcentric-oidc.yaml` to your cluser.
+This activates JWT verification policies for the services `habit` and `track`.
+Requests without valid JWT in the HTTP `Authorization` header will fail with HTTP code `401` and message `Origin authentication failed`.

 ## Service Access

 The Istio ingress gateway listens on several hostnames and routes your requests accordingly.
 To retrieve the external IP of your Istio ingress gateway load balancer run: